ecomplus/express-app-boilerplate/README.md

 ## Getting started

-Setup your new E-Com Plus app with this boilerplate by running the following commands (bash):
+Setup the source of your new E-Com Plus app with this boilerplate by running the following commands (bash):

 ```bash